 - F. Maintenance of Student Records as Required by Statute - The School shall maintain confidentiality of student records as required by federal and state law. - 2.
 The School will maintain active records for current students in accordance with Florida Statutes. - 3.
-All permanent (Category A) records of students leaving the School, whether by graduation, transfer to another public school, or withdrawal to attend another school, will be transferred to the Sponsor in accordance with Florida Statutes.
+All permanent (Category A) records of students leaving the School, whether by graduation, transfer to another public school, or withdrawal to attend another

+- school, will be transferred to the Sponsor in accordance with Florida Statutes.

 Records will be transmitted to the Sponsor's Records Retention Department. - 4.
 Records of student progress (Category B) will be transferred to the appropriate school if a student withdraws to attend another public school or any other school.
 The School may retain copies of the departing student's academic records created during the student's attendance at the School. - 5.
-Upon the withdrawal of a student from the School, the School will retain the student's original records, except that such records will be immediately transferred to another Sarasota County public school when requested by that school.
-Requests for student records from public or private schools outside of

-Sarasota County and private schools within Sarasota must be made in writing.
+Upon the withdrawal of a student from the School, the School will retain the student's original records, except that such records will be immediately transferred to another public school when requested by that school.
+Requests for student records from public or private schools outside of Sarasota County and private schools within Sarasota must be made in writing.
 Only copies of requested records may be provided.
 Copies only of student records may be provided to parents upon their request.
-The School will retain the student's record for three (3) years after student withdrawal or until requested by another Sarasota County public school, whichever comes first.
-At the end of the third year all inactive student records will be returned to the Sponsor's Records Retention office.
+The School will retain the student's record for three (3) years after student withdrawal or until requested by another Sarasota County or the student's home district public school, whichever comes first.
+At the end of the third year all inactive student records will be returned to the Sponsor's Records Retention office, or for out-of-county students, to the appropriate district. - The School will comply with all other public record retention requirements for non-student related records. - G. Exceptional Student Education (ESE) - 1.
+The School will ensure that exceptional students are provided with programs implemented in accordance with Federal, state and local policies and procedures;